NidusPrime123/PokemonPartyBuilder/README.md

 # PokemonPartyBuilder
 A web application to build your own Pokemon Party

+<b>You can create your own database via XAMPP for this app by executing or importing the SQL file in the repo with MariaDB</b>

 Your contribution is much appreciated however small.
 Just follow the steps below and you'll be fine.
   1. Fork this repository
   2. Clone your fork to your local computer